alperen23230/CleanNetwork/README.md

 ![platforms](https://img.shields.io/badge/platforms-macOS--10.15_iOS--13_tvOS--13_watchOS--6-yellowgreen)
 ![license](https://img.shields.io/badge/license-MIT-green)

-CleanNetwork is a URLSession wrapper for using async/await.
+CleanNetwork is a lightweight URLSession wrapper for using async/await in networking.
 You can use CleanNetwork for creating a modular network layer in projects.
 CleanNetwork is best way to combine asnc/await with networking.
+Feel free to contribute :)

 ## Installation
 ### Swift Package Manager